TimoKats/pylan/misc/docs.md

 plt.show()
 ```

 There are 2 important classes in this library: Item and Pattern.
 A pattern is an abstract base class, with multiple implementations.
 These implementations resemble a time based pattern (e.g. add 10 every month, yearly inflation, etc).
-Finally, the Item is something that patterns can be added to, like a savings account.
+The Item is something that patterns can be added to, like a savings account.

 ---